ebot1234/OpenFMS_OLD/README.md

-*The Hardware list will be avalible on request and the same with the PLC program.
+*The Hardware list will be avalible on request.
 For additonal Info and setup please visit the WIKI page.

 -OFMS Dev Team